 Regulatory bodies usually refer to the process as the:

-Regulatory bodies will list this information on their website under the headings:
+Regulatory bodies provide this information on their website under headings such as:

 - Become a Member